 Diversity Coordinator

 Meet Sanction Coordinator

-Membership/Registration Coordinator

-Treasurer

 Ex-Officio

 .3 Individual Members - Individual Members who are not Board Members may attend open meetings of the Board of Directors and its committees and be heard in the discretion of the presiding officer.
 Unless entitled to vote under another provision of these Bylaws, Individual Members shall have no vote in meetings of the Board of Directors or its committees.